fabio914/reality-mixer-js/README.md

 ## TO-DOs

  - Create a calibration page to allow users to calibrate the position and orientation of their camera, and to configure their chroma key (green screen).

- - Allow the Mixed Reality Capture session to be initialized with a JSON file with a saved calibration.

 ## How to test the example